actions/attest-sbom/README.md

    necessary to request a Sigstore signing certificate.
 The `attestations` permission is necessary to persist the attestation.

-1. Add the following to your workflow after your artifact has been built:
+1. Add the following to your workflow after your artifact has been built and your SBOM has been generated:

    ```yaml
    - uses: actions/attest-sbom@v1